All Episodes

 I don't favor it.

-Uh now in Minnesota, Minneapolis, they're all over this.
+Now, in Minnesota, Minneapolis, they're all over this.

 In fact, you know what?

-You remember when that bridge fell, the I-35 West Bridge when it collapsed?
+You remember when that bridge fell, the I-35 West Bridge, when it collapsed?

-Now everybody's saying, what's the rush?
+Now everybody's saying, hey, what's the rush?

-Well, we need to slow down here.
+We need to slow down here.

 What's the big hurry?